Community Management Cybersecurity Tips: Steps to Fight Payment Fraud

 Checks and wire transfers are the methods most frequently targeted for fraud.
 But those fraudulent activities are on the client, while there is a noticeable increase in fraudulent ACH debits and credits.
 ACH transactions are typically safer and more difficult to compromise, but this increase suggests that cybercriminals are evolving with the tactics they employ.
 In these cases, it’s usually not the payment method itself that’s being compromised but the processes leading up to payment initiation—and ACH fraud activity is frequently connected to phishing scams and business email compromise (BEC).

-What steps can you take to protect your organization?
+What steps can you take to help protect your organization?

 While there’s no single solution to fit all cybersecurity issues, there are internal controls to help protect your organization, including:

-- Verifying new supplier entries to protect accounts payable.
+Verifying new supplier entries to help protect accounts payable.

 Still, cybercriminals are constantly getting smarter with their tactics and developing new strategies for gaining access to sensitive data.
 To combat this, a robust cybersecurity policy must go beyond simply identifying your company’s exposure to risks posed by hackers, scammers, malware and ransomware.